-Department: Student Ministries Program: Practics/Professional Course Credits: 3
+Center for Youth & Leadership Program: Practics/Professional Course Credits: 3

 This course will tie together various aspects of the student's experience and learning at NCU, while preparing him/her to enter the ministry.
 Vital to this stage will be preparation for raising support, applying to the Campus Missionary in Training (CMIT), and understanding the life of a campus missionary.